Muttesir/Loans-Predection-machine-learning-classification-/README.md

 # Loans-Predection-machine-learning-classification-
-This is Loans predection projects, content of prorejects
+This is a Loan prediction project, and the content of the projects
-1) Cleaned data and dealed with missing values
+1) Cleaned data and dealt with missing values
-2) features selection (Category to LabelEncoder) object to conbert numeric values
+2) features selection (Category to LabelEncoder) object to convert numeric values
 3) created function to find accuracy score with default parameters
-4) Tunned with gridsearchcv, find best parameter and calculated accuracy score and confusion matrix
+4) Tunned with Gridsearchcv, found the best parameter and calculated the accuracy score and confusion matrix
-5) Created new data frame to compare all of tunned accuracy score, and showed with barh plot
+5) Created a new data frame to compare all of the tunned accuracy scores, and showed with barh plot